École de management de Normandie: International

+In these campuses, all courses are taught 100% in English language.

 Values

 The teaching approach of EM Normandie has been founded on 3 pillars: Boldness, Loyalty and Fortitude.

 Campuses

 The EM Normandie has 5 campuses, with three campuses based in Caen, Le Havre and Paris, and two campuses abroad in Oxford and Dublin.

 Le Havre

 Le Havre is a major French city located some 50 km west of Rouen on the shore of the English Channel and at the mouth of the River Seine.